From Time to Time

 Is it any good?

-Written and directed by Julian Fellowes, the creator of Downton Abbey, FROM TIME TO TIME is a beautifully-made family saga with wonderful performances and two timeless stories that complement each other and deliver a rich view of two distinct periods in world history.
+Written and directed by Julian Fellowes, the creator of Downton Abbey, FROM TIME TO TIME is a beautifully made family saga with wonderful performances.
+Its two timeless stories complement each other and deliver a rich view of two distinct periods in world history.
 Tolly learns to trust, to love freely, and to come to terms with good and evil, as well as with the brevity of some lives.

 It's a film to be shared and enjoyed by families with older kids and teens.

 Families can talk about...